What are ASIC Miners in Crypto? (Animated Explanation)

 ASIC is an acronym that stands for Application Specific Integrated Circuit.
 This means it is a Circuit board designed to do something very specific, it doesn’t get much simpler than that.
 What is that specific thing it’s trying to do?
 Well, it’s attempting to solve a blockchain problem.

-One downfall when it comes to ASICs though, is that they are designed to be specific to one hashing function.
-So a Innosilicon A10 Pro can only mine ETH using ETHASH, and can’t mine any other coin.
+One downfall when it comes to ASICs is that they are designed to be specific to one hashing function.
+So an Innosilicon A10 Pro can only mine ETH using ETHASH, and can’t mine any other coin.

 whiteboard crypto logo